cescgina/NormalModes-PYT_SBI/README.md

 * Write header and trailer to superimposed PDB file (it seems like it is not easy, maybe we should not write the new coordinates)
+  * I (david) am trying to copy paste the header by reading the lines.
 * Add possibility of doing the essential dynamics from MD trajectories